cvdlab-alumni/final-project/Readme.md

 The argument concerns the **3D modeling of biological systems** chosen by the student within folowing human systems:

-- skeletal system;
+- skeletal system
-- cardio-circulatory system;
+- cardio-circulatory system
-- nervous system.
+- nervous system

 The project will investigate the construction of form with transfinite techniques using  solids, surfaces and spline curves of appropriate size and structure.

-The project can refer to repositories of DICOM images at [https://github.com/cvdlab-bio/web3d](https://github.com/cvdlab-bio/web3d) and / or graphic images taken from medical atlases.
+The project can refer to [repositories of DICOM images](https://github.com/cvdlab-bio/web3d) and / or graphic images taken from medical atlases.
 An excellent example of this type is provided by the volume *[The Human Body, An Illustrated Guide to Every Part of The Human Body and How it Works](http://us.dk.com/nf/Book/BookDisplay/0,,9780789479884,00.html?strSrchSql=Human+Body/The_Human_Body_Martyn_Page)*, by Martyn Page (Ed.).

 ### Models of Leonardo's central plan schemes